Darlene (artist)

-Darlene Jean Pekul (born 1954, Wisconsin), now just known as Darlene (she legally dropped her surname in 1984), is an American artist and calligrapher whose artwork appeared in early Dungeons & Dragons works published by TSR.
-Her best-known piece, the full-colour map of the Flanaess that accompanied the 1980 folio edition of the World of Greyhawk by Gary Gygax, was used as the basis of all subsequent Greyhawk publications and maps until Greyhawk publications were discontinued by Wizards of the Coast in 2008.
+Darlene (born Darlene Jean Pekul in 1954) is an American artist and calligrapher whose artwork appeared in early Dungeons & Dragons works published by TSR.
+Her best-known piece, the full-color map of the Flanaess that accompanied the 1980 folio edition of the World of Greyhawk by Gary Gygax, was used as the basis of all subsequent Greyhawk publications and maps until Greyhawk publications were discontinued by Wizards of the Coast in 2008.

 Early life

-Darlene, the third of seven children, grew up on a farm near Elkhorn, Wisconsin.
+Darlene was born in Wisconsin.
+The third of seven children, she grew up on a farm near Elkhorn, Wisconsin.
 Her mother was an artist, and Darlene followed in her footsteps, becoming a member of the Geneva Lake Arts Association at a young age.
 She made her first professional gallery sale before the age of 16.
 After graduating from Elkhorn High School in 1972, she enrolled at Beloit College and majored in art.
 In 1975, as part of her studies, she spent a term in London, England, where she also studied calligraphy.
 She graduated cum laude in 1976 with a B.A. in Studio Art, and moved to Lake Geneva, where she eked out a living as a graphic artist by holding down three part-time jobs simultaneously.
 In 1979, she helped co-found The Wisconsin Calligrapher's Guild and served as the first editor of its newsletter.